LogoOsome

 • How much does it cost to register a small business in the UK?

-The cost of registering a small business in the UK can vary depending on the business structure and services you require.
+The cost of registering a small or online business in the UK can vary depending on the business structure and services you require.
 Registration for sole traders or partnerships with HMRC is generally free.
-Registering a limited company with Companies House typically costs around £12 online, or you can pay more for same-day or paper registration services.
-There may be additional costs for legal or financial advice.
+Registering a limited company with Companies House now costs £50 for standard online registration.
+If you require same-day registration, the fee is £78.
+If you choose to register by paper, the fee is £71.
+There may be additional costs for legal or financial advice, depending on specific needs.

 • How do I start a business from home?

-Starting a small business from home in the UK involves several steps, including choosing an idea, a business name, business registration (if required), creating a business plan, securing any necessary licenses or permits, setting up a dedicated workspace, managing finances, and marketing your business.
+Starting a small or online business from home in the UK involves several steps, including choosing an idea, a business name, business registration (if required), creating a business plan, securing any necessary licenses or permits, setting up a dedicated workspace, managing finances, and marketing your business.
 It's essential to research and plan thoroughly to ensure a successful home-based business.
+Depending on your business, there may also be specific regulations or industry requirements to consider.

 • Do I need to register a sole trader business?

-If you operate as a sole trader in the UK, you must register with HMRC for self-assessment tax purposes.
+If you operate as a sole trader in the UK, you must register with HMRC to file a self-assessment tax return.
 Registration is necessary for sole traders to report their income and expenses for tax calculation and payment.
 However, registering as a sole trader is relatively straightforward and can be done online, and there is no fee for this registration.

 • Do I need a business address?

-Whether you are a non-resident or a local, it is a legal requirement to have an official address for your company in the UK when starting out your journey as a business owner.
-You can select whether this will be your home address, an office, or the address of your accountant.
-In order to run a legitimate UK business, consider registering a virtual office address through a provider like Osome.
+Whether you are a non-resident or a local, it is a legal requirement to have an official address for your business in the UK.
+For limited companies, this address must be a registered office address, which can be your home, an office, or the address of your accountant.
+If you prefer not to use your home address or need a prestigious address, consider registering for a virtual office address through a provider like Osome.

 Ask your question